 Whether or not your state is using Common Core, all state standards for the order of teaching fractions are fairly consistent.
 There are key places where standards for explaining fractions should build upon students’ prior understanding of concepts such as whole numbers, and prepare those students for the mathematical concepts they will encounter in the future.

-In this on-demand webinar, Dean Ballard, Director of Mathematics at the Consortium on Reaching Excellence in Education (CORE), explores a few of his favorite strategies for explaining fractions.
+In this on-demand webinar, Dean Ballard, Director of Mathematics at CORE, Inc., explores a few of his favorite strategies for explaining fractions.

 In this webinar, you will learn:

 Below are a few highlights from topics covered in this webinar.

 In the sample snippet above, Ballard explores key concepts for explaining fractions including:

 “One of my favorite things to do in math with kids is to guide students to look for and identify patterns, and to generalize from these patterns,” says Ballard, explaining that the ability to spot patterns is not only important to understanding fractions but to grasping more general concepts in mathematics.

 Ballard shares ideas for activities for teaching fractions that help students search for and formulate patterns within the division of fractions.
 By inviting students to look for “shortcuts” instead of, for instance, counting on a number line each time they encounter a fraction, students begin to explore patterns, look for mathematical relationships, and create new rules and algorithms for themselves.
 Building on students’ own sense-making teaches both content and process together for true mathematical proficiency.

 It is very important that students understand the mathematical idea that any quantity can be written or represented in a number of different ways.
 This seemingly straightforward concept is a foundational idea which students will continue to build upon as they move on to middle school, high school, and eventually into college mathematics.